The Canadian Consumer Rewards Coalition

 Would lower fees help small businesses?

+Lower fees will only help big businesses.
+Large retailers would save billions of dollars, and increased profits would be passed onto shareholders, not small businesses or consumers.
 As the payment networks incur revenue losses due to lower fees, small businesses and mom-and-pop stores will no longer negotiate discounted prices for using credit card networks, negatively impacting their bottom line.
+While big banks can absorb the costs of lower transaction fees, smaller community banks and credit unions would likely need help as their revenues diminish.

 What else would lower fees impact?